Chiang Rak Noi, Bang Pa-in: Geography

 The terrain is a lowland, flooded, and most of the area is used for community and agriculture.
 Important water resources include Khlong Phutsa, which flows through the upper part, and Khlong Chiang Rak Noi, which flows through the lower part.

 Chiang Rak Noi has a total area of 32.685 km^{2}, approximately 7.50 km southeast of downtown Bang Pa-in and approximately 26 km from city of Phra Nakhon Si Ayutthaya.

 It is bordered by Bang Krasan and Khlong Chik subdistricts in its district to the north; Wang Noi district in its province to the east, and Khlong Luang district in Pathum Thani province to the east and the south; and Bang Sai district in its province to the west.

 Climate

 The weather is generally quite hot, similar to other subdistricts of the district and provinces in the central region.
 The southwest monsoon blows from the Gulf of Thailand, causing heavy rain between May and October of each year.

 Administration

-Chiang Rak Noi is administered by two government bodies are Chiang Rak Noi Subdistrict Municipality and Phraintharacha Subdistrict Municipality.
+Chiang Rak Noi is administered by two government bodies, which are Chiang Rak Noi Subdistrict Municipality and Phraintharacha Subdistrict Municipality.

 It is also consists of 12 administrative mubans (villages).